Election held on 22 November 1958

 Voting continued to be compulsory and voters were required to rank all candidates on the ballot paper for their votes to be valid.
 The membership of the Senate had been increased from 36 to 60 for the 1949 and subsequent elections, with 5 seats to be elected from each state at half Senate elections (for details and context, see the notes to the 1949 Senate election).

 The number of candidates on the ballot paper in each state -- an average of 15 at this Senate election in 1958 -- coupled with the absence of party labels for the party groupings on the ballot, presented voters with a challenging task.
 Political parties aimed to remedy this by issuing how-to-vote cards to aid their supporters to vote for their chosen party and to encourage them to rank party candidates in the party preferred order.
-Notwithstanding these cards, the task of ranking all the candidates was too much for many voters and contributed to a high rate of informal (invalid) voting.
+Notwithstanding these cards, the task of ranking all the candidates was too much for many voters and contributed to a high rate of informal (invalid) voting, more than 10 percent of ballots cast at this election in 1958.

 Senate composition 1 July 1956 to 30 June 1959: After the Senate election in 1955, the newly elected senators took their seats on 1 July 1956 (see terms of senators).
-The addition of the new senators deprived the Menzies Liberal Party and Country Party coalition government of their majority in the Senate, giving the collective votes of the 28 Australian Labor Party senators and the 2 Democratic Labor Party senators (see note on DLP, below) a blocking vote of 30 in the chamber of 60 senators.
+The addition of the new senators deprived the Menzies Liberal Party and Country Party coalition government of their majority in the Senate, giving the collective votes of the 28 Australian Labor Party senators and the 2 Democratic Labor Party senators (see note on DLP, below) a blocking vote of 30 in the chamber of 60 senators (see voting in the Senate).

 But the opposition parties appeared reluctant to use their ability to produce deadlocked Senate votes.
 On only one significant measure -- legislation to separate the trading activities of the Commonwealth Bank from its role as the central banking authority -- did the two opposition parties persist in defeating a bill in the Senate, once in November 1957 and again in April 1958 (for context and details, see Rawson, The 1958 Federal Election, pp 64-71, in 'References', below).
 Even so, the opposition parties had demonstrated the potential, where there was shared tactical or ideological advantage, for using blocking votes in the Senate to achieve partisan objectives.